texus/TGUI-website/tutorials/1.0/android-sdl-ttf-gles2/index.md

 ### Changing settings

-Inside app/build.gradle you can change namespace, compileSdkVersion, minSdkVersion and targetSdkVersion to the wanted values.
-If you change minSdkVersion then you must also change the APP\_PLATFORM argument in the same file.
+Inside app/build.gradle you can change namespace, compileSdk, minSdk and targetSdk to the wanted values.
+If you change minSdk then you must also change the APP\_PLATFORM argument in the same file.

 To choose the architectures to build, change the abiFilters property in app/build.gradle.
 The final .apk will contain all those architectures and can be installed on devices that support any of them.